SlimeVR/SlimeVR-Docs-Site/src/glove-for-slime/index.md

 To compile and flash the glove firmware, you will need the [Arduino IDE](https://www.arduino.cc/en/software).

-Then, clone the firmware repository from [Guizmo12GloveMocap GitHub](https://github.com/Guizmo12/Guizmo12glovesmocap).
+Then, clone the firmware repository from [GizmoGlovesMocap GitHub](https://github.com/Guizmo12/gizmoglovesmocap).

 ### Firmware Variants
 | Firmware Name   | Usage Description                                                            |